platformsh/platformsh-docs/docs/src/get-started/deploy/init.md

 If you've signed up for Platform.sh with GitHub, Bitbucket, or GitLab, your repository can live there.
 Otherwise, Platform.sh represents the source of truth for your repository.

-To start a project, you should have code that you'd like to deploy.
-It can be a basic "Hello World" site, such as you can find in the [Platform.sh demos](https://github.com/platformsh-demos).

 To deploy your app, you need to connect its repository to a project in Platform.sh.

 First, create a Platform.sh project by running the following command: